tensorflow/models/research/tetris/README.md

 The back of the steps can be sustained, the test results at any time.

+My training results, you can achieve an average of 70 points or more, up to a maximum of 340 points.

-My trained model is saved here
+My trained model is saved here, there are also some historical models and training code here.

 https://github.com/yaoGreat/tetris